42 Powerful performance review questions examples for HRs

 Self-evaluation

-Self-evaluation questions allow employees to reflect on their performance and chart their career paths in the company.
+Self-evaluation questions allow employees to reflect on their own performance and chart their career growth in the company.

 13. What did you manage to improve the most/the least?
 Why?